movementlabsxyz/MIP/MIP/mip-84/README.md

 - L2-->L1 direction:

-The Relayer submits a proof on L1 that the transfer was initiated successfully and is within the commitment on L1.
+The Relayer submits a proof on L1 that the transfer was initiated successfully and is within the commitment on L1 (e.g. via Merkle).

 - L1 --> L2 direction: